webdevelop-pro/gcp-devops/docs/docker_runner.md

     ./docker.sh <your command>

 for run any command inside docker container

 For example, you can read config by this command:

     source $(./docker.sh read ./configs/env/<env_name>)

+than, if you don't login in gcloud tool before please execute:

+     ./docker.sh gcloud auth login

+**ATENTION!**
+    This overwrite your gcloud credentials inside ~/.config/gcloud

 and than you can deploy your apps in kubernetes cluster, by this command: